-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Diabetes self-management training, diabetic services and supplies (continued) large font or talking meters for the visually impaired.
-You or your provider can request a medical exception, as a prior authorization is required. self-management training.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Services that are covered for you Diabetes self-management training, diabetic services and supplies (continued) large font or talking meters for the visually impaired.
+You or your provider can request a medical exception, as a prior authorization is required.
 Beginning January 2025, you must obtain your LifeScan blood glucose meter and other testing supplies (lancing devices, lancets and test strips) directly from a network pharmacy which requires a prescription from your provider.
 Per CMS, some diabetic supplies under our exclusive partnership with LifeScan are covered under your medical coverage and will have a \$0 copay.
 Other diabetic supplies are not available through LifeScan and are covered under your prescription drug coverages at cost-shares determined by the formulary tier they reside.
-LifeScan diabetic supplies covered under your medical coverage such as meters and test strips are available at network pharmacies for \$0 cost share.
-Diabetic supplies covered under your prescription drug coverage (alcohol swabs, lancets, 2x2 gauze, needles and syringes) can be found on your plan's formulary guide.
+LifeScan diabetic supplies covered under your medical coverage (alcohol swabs, lancets, 2x2 gauze, needles and syringes) can be found on your plan's you get these services you get these services out-of-network formulary guide.
 Continuous glucose monitors (CGMs) are considered durable medical equipment (DME) and are subject to applicable DME cost sharing.
 Prior authorization is required for more than one blood glucose monitor per year and/or test strips in excess of 100 strips per 30 days.
 Prior authorization may be required for diabetic shoes and inserts.
 Prior authorization is the responsibility of your provider.
 Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 0% - 20% coinsurance for each Medicare-covered durable medical equipment (DME) item. • 0% coinsurance for 50% coinsurance, after your \$500 plan deductible, for each Medicare-covered durable medical equipment (DME) item.
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered This benefit is continued on the next page . continuous glucose monitors.